Filmmaker / Photographer Cameraman

 David Julian Leonard is an American photographer & filmmaker now living in Arles, France.
-With his French wife Valentine he recently emigrated from his hometown of Memphis, where he had gained a rich variety of experiences in photography, film & video.
+With his French wife Valentine he emigrated from his hometown of Memphis, where he had gained a rich variety of experiences in photography, film & video.

 As cinematographer, director, & editor of documentaries, Leonard delved into the lush musical heritage of the American South, from his native Tennessee through the Mississippi Delta to New Orleans.
 He worked on films about Elvis Presley, Johnny Cash, Fats Domino, Mississippi Blues, & Stax Records.
 He also founded the archive of the Levitt Shell, a historic amphitheater in Memphis, & served as its chief videographer for live concerts.